Brooklyn-STEAM/e-lusive.tech/src/members/Alexannynunez.md

 Hi, my name is Alexanny Nunez but I like it much better when im called Alex.
-I have a dog and I enjoy doing any activites that are outdoors
+I have a dog and I enjoy doing any activites that are outdoors. fire.